 Origin of Sagitta

-Examples from the Web for sagitta
+Example sentences from the Web for sagitta

 Sagitta: arrow-like spots on the wings of Lepidoptera and other insects.Explanation of Terms Used in Entomology|John.
 B. Smith

-Observations on the structure and propagation of the genus Sagitta.Life of Charles Darwin
+Observations on the Structure and Propagation of the genus Sagitta.The Life and Letters of Charles Darwin, Volume II (of II)|Charles Darwin